-Before you can accomplish your goals, you need to plan how to reach them.
-A work plan creates a clear path to those desired outcomes.
-Along that path will be resources, constraints and other elements that need to be identified.
+Before you can accomplish your project goals, you need to plan how to reach them.
+A work plan creates a clear path project teams can follow to reach their desired goals and objectives.
+Along that path will be resources, constraints and other work management elements that need to be described in your work plan.

 Why Do You Need a Work Plan?

-As we mentioned, your work plan will act as your roadmap for the entire project.
-Not only will it keep you and your team organized, but it will ensure that you get buy-in from key stakeholders, related departments, relevant accountability/risk leaders, and more.
+As we mentioned, your work plan acts as your roadmap for the entire project execution.
+Not only will it keep you and your team organized, but it’ll ensure that you get buy-in from key stakeholders, related departments, relevant accountability/risk leaders and more.

 Additionally, it helps manage expectations on both the stakeholder level as well as on the managerial and team member level—everyone that starts off on the right foot has a better chance of landing on the right foot, too.

-Your goals might sound like your purpose, but they’re a little more specific in that they’re more long-term oriented — i.e., your team learned more about the process of launching a bug fix or how to respond more directly to customer/market feedback.
+Your goals might sound like your purpose, but they’re more specific in that they’re more long-term oriented — i.e., your team learned more about the process of launching a bug fix or how to respond more directly to customer or market feedback.

 Similarly, your project objectives should be measurable.
 For example, the objective of this project after launch is to create an increase of xx% of active monthly subscribers, or a certain dollar amount in revenue generated.